jluna0413/dmac/README.md

 DMac is built on top of OpenManus-RL, which provides the reinforcement learning framework for agent training and coordination.
 The system consists of the following components:

 - **Core Orchestration Layer**: Coordinates all specialized agents and manages task execution.
-- **Specialized Agents**: Coding, Manufacturing, Design, UI, and IoT agents that perform specific tasks.
+- **Specialized Agents**: Coding, Manufacturing, Design, UI, WebArena, and IoT agents that perform specific tasks.
-- **External Tool Integrations**: Voice interface, CLI interface, design tools, and manufacturing controllers.
+- **External Tool Integrations**: Voice interface, CLI interface, design tools, WebArena benchmark, and manufacturing controllers.
-- **User Interfaces**: SwarmUI, ComfyUI, and LangChain OpenCanvas for monitoring and control.
+- **User Interfaces**: SwarmUI, ComfyUI, WebArena Dashboard, and LangChain OpenCanvas for monitoring and control.
-- **AI Models & Services**: DeepClaude framework, Gemini 2.5 pro API, and DeepSeek-RL 0.324.
+- **AI Models & Services**: DeepClaude framework, Gemini 2.5 pro API, Ollama models, and DeepSeek-RL 0.324.
 - **Enhanced Learning System**: Continuous learning from all model interactions with feedback mechanisms to improve response quality over time.
 - **Comprehensive Security**: Secure credential management, input validation, rate limiting, encryption, and authentication to protect the system and data.
+- **WebArena Integration**: Benchmark environment for evaluating web agents with open-source visualization and analysis tools using Streamlit.

 ## Installation